Please enter your email in order to download this publication.

 - Point #1: She is highly motivated to succeed in that role and she’s breached similarly large gaps in her career development driven by that motivation.

 - Point #2: Her personality characteristics are consistent with those who have successfully led teams through challenging times.

 - Point #3: We have strong development and support mechanisms for general managers in our company.

 A well-developed point of view is at the core of being persuasive.

-We believe that the 4 + 2 Talent Management model highlights the most differentiating capabilities for talent management leaders.
-Given that this field is still forming, it’s possible that our view on these critical capabilities will change over time.
-What we know today, however, is that this young field is an inflection point where its credibility and impact are in question.
-We are confident that the closer that TM leaders fit with the 4 + 2 profile, the better the odds that this profession will realize its true potential.
+We believe that 4 + 2 Talent Management model highlights the most differentiating capabilities for talent management leaders.
+We are confident that the closer that talent-building HR leaders fit with the 4 + 2 profile, the better the odds that this profession (and those professionals) will realize its true potential.

 - Marc Effron, President, Talent Strategy Group